Academic Regulations and Policies

 Final examinations of at least two hours are held in all subjects according to the schedule that is published by the Office of Academic Services each semester.
 Students who have three final examinations scheduled on the same day are entitled to have one final exam moved to another day by contacting the instructors at least two weeks before the start of the final exam week.

-Incomplete academic work due to an unforeseeable emergency and/or for justifiable reasons (see Extenuating Circumstances under Course Repetition in Course Policies for more information), may result in an “I” symbol being entered in the student’s record.
-The condition for the removal of the “I” shall be stated by the instructor on the “Incomplete” Grade Report form submitted at the end of the term.
-This form shall contain the conditions for the removal of the “I” and the grade assigned in lieu of its removal.
-A copy of this form must be given to the student with a copy on file with the Admissions and Records Office until the “I” is made up or the time limit has passed.
+Incomplete academic work for unforeseeable emergency and justifiable reasons at the end of the term may result in an "I" symbol being entered in the student's record.
+The condition for the removal of the "I" shall be stated by the instructor on the "Incomplete" Grade Report form.
+This form shall contain the conditions for the removal of the "I" and the grade assigned in lieu of its removal.
+A copy of this form must be given to the student with a copy on file with the Dean, Student Services until the "I" is made up or the time limit has passed.
 A final grade shall be assigned when the work stipulated has been completed and evaluated, or when the time limit for completing the work has passed.

 The following courses are graded on a Pass/No Pass basis:

-The “RD” symbol is to be used when there is a delay in reporting the grade of the student due to circumstances beyond the control of the student.
+The RD symbol may be assigned by the registrar only.
+It is to be used when there is a delay in reporting the grade of a student due to circumstances beyond the control of the student.
 It is a temporary notation to be replaced by a permanent symbol as soon as possible.
-“RD” shall not be used in calculating grade point averages.
+"RD" shall not be used in calculating grade point averages.

 Academic Renewal